Quintus/ruby-xz/README.md

 **Note**: Version 1.0.0 breaks the API of the XZ::StreamReader and XZ::StreamWriter classes.
 If you used them, you will need to adapt your code.
 The API now behaves like Ruby's own zlib library does.
+See the HISTORY.rdoc file for a list of breaking changes.

 Installation
 ------------